simplexity-lab/DeepCollision/README.md

 At each time step t, the information about the AVUT (e.g., its driving and collision status) and its environment (e.g., its status and driving scenarios) are stored as *Environment Configuration Logs* for further analyses and collision replaying.

-More details of Hyperparameters of DQN used in DeepCollision can be accessed here [Hyperparameter settings](https://github.com/simplexity-lab/DeepCollision/blob/main/algorithms/figures/hyperparameter_settings.png).
+More details of Hyperparameters of DQN used in DeepCollision can be accessed here [hyperparameter settings](https://github.com/simplexity-lab/DeepCollision/blob/main/algorithms/figures/hyperparameter_settings.png).